-In LoadRunner, logs are the automatically generated and time-stamped data of events related to transactions, errors, parameter value, Vuser requests and response sent by the server.
-The log settings are available in ‘Runtime settings’ of VuGen and Controller.
+In LoadRunner, logs are the automatically generated and time-stamped data of events related to transactions, errors, parameter value, Vuser requests and responses sent by the server.
+The log settings are available in the ‘Runtime settings’ of VuGen and Controller.
 The logs are very useful:

 - For debugging the script

 - To correlate the dynamic value

 - To get the output message